fiolj/sparta/doc/Section_howto.rst

 |image2|

 It is important to understand the difference between the two kinds of assignments and the effects they can have on performance of a simulation.
-For example the create_grid and read_grid commands may produce dispersed assignments, depending on the options used, which can be converted to a clumped assignment by the balance_grid command.
+For example the :ref:`command-create-grid` and :ref:`command-read-grid` may produce dispersed assignments, depending on the options used, which can be converted to a clumped assignment by the :ref:`command-balance-grid`.

 Simulations typically run faster with clumped grid cell assignments.
 This is because the cost of communicating particles is reduced if particles that move to a neighboring grid cell often stay on-processor.
 Similarly, some stages of simulation setup may run faster with a clumped assignment.
 Examples are the finding of nearby ghost grid cells and the computation of surface element intersections with grid cells.
 The latter operation is invoked when the :ref:`command-read-surf` is used.

 If the spatial distribution of particles is highly irregular and/or dynamically changing, or if the computational work per grid cell is otherwise highly imbalanced, a clumped assignment of grid cells to processors may not lead to optimal balancing.
 In these scenarios a dispersed assignment of grid cells to processsors may run faster even with the overhead of increased particle communication.
 This is because randomly assigning grid cells to processors can balance the computational load in a statistical sense.

 .. _howto-surfaces: